yulu0724/ColorNamesExtension/README.md

 ## The augmented color name dataset

 We collect images from Google by using the search query ’colorname + objects’, e.g. ’mauve objects’.
 An example of six images for ’ochre objects’ is provided as follows.
+The complete [dataset](https://www.dropbox.com/s/gpuuj7zg0nwrrea/cn39_dataset.zip?dl=0) can be downloaded.

 ![The augmented color name dataset](./dataset_example.png)